Singapore's COVID-19 temperature scans and tracking leading the way

 Hospital staff were able to track down and interview patients about their whereabouts and, in some instances, CCTV footage and travel records were used to fill in the blanks.

-Thanks to Singapore’s disease monitoring and tracking procedures, the city-state has been able to detect three times the number of COVID-19 cases as other countries, a recent study by Harvard University researchers estimated.
+Singapore’s disease monitoring and tracking procedures has allowed the city-state to detect three times the number of COVID-19 cases as other countries, a recent study by Harvard University researchers estimated.

 And its success is being felt in the streets.